Virtuant/katacoda-scenarios/ansible/01-ansible-getting-started/step7.md

+## Remotely Perform a Shell Command on the Target

 Now we can perform the first remote shell command!

+1\.
 Now, since the target knows about the Ansible host's public SSH key, we are ready to connect from the Ansible host to our target:

 `ansible all -i 'target,' -m shell -a "echo hello world\! > testfile"`{{execute HOST1}}